DynamoDS/Dynamo/README.md

 See the [Release Notes](https://github.com/DynamoDS/Dynamo/wiki/Release-Notes).

 ## Instrumentation ##
-Dynamo contains an instrumentation system that anonymously reports usage data to the Dynamo team.
-This data will be used to enhance the usability of the product.
-Aggregated summaries of the data will be shared back with the Dynamo community.
+Dynamo now leverage the same instrumentation component as other Autodesk products which share the opt-in option.
+Those data will be used to enhance the usability of the product.

-An example of the data communicated is:

-"DateTime: 2013-08-22 19:17:21, AppIdent: Dynamo, Tag: Heartbeat-Uptime-s, Data: MTMxMjQxLjY3MzAyMDg=, Priority: Info, SessionID: 3fd39f21-1c3f-4cf3-8cdd-f46ca5dde636, UserID: 2ac95f29-a912-49a8-8fb5-e2d287683d94"

-The Data is Base64 encoded.
-For example, the data field above ('MTMxMjQxLjY3MzAyMDg=') decodes to: '131241.6730208' This represents the number of seconds that the instance of Dynamo has been running.

-The UserID is randomly generated when the application is first run.
-The SessionID is randomly generated each time Dynamo is opened.

 ## License ##